stacklok/codegate-docs/docs/toolhive/how-to/api-server.md

 thv serve
 ```

-This command starts the API server on `localhost` (127.0.0.1) using the default
+This starts the API server on `localhost` (127.0.0.1) using the default port
-port `8080`.
+`8080`.

-Test the API server using curl or a web browser:
+Test the API server using `curl` or a web browser:

 ```bash
 curl http://localhost:8080/api/v1beta/status
 ```

-You should see a JSON response with the current version of ToolHive.
+You should see a JSON response with the current ToolHive version.

 ## Custom networking

-By default, the API server listens on `localhost` (127.0.0.1) and port `8080`.
+By default, the API server listens on `localhost` (127.0.0.1) port `8080`.

 You can specify a different port using the `--port` option: